SejalDhondkar/Doctors-Appointment-Frontend/README.md

 ## Features

-- Role based authentication with 3 user roles: Doctors, Patients and Admin
+- Role based authentication with user roles: Doctors and Patients
 - User Authentication

   - Login Page for all users